 In some ways I’m like everyone else when it comes to dealing with the concept of the term “expert”.
 The word has its connotations that make it something to eschew, and at the same time something to aspire to.
 I’ve hated being called an expert and tried to stay away from it at times.
 Then I came to grips with the reality that, as an independent consultant in different fields, the best marketing I can think of is to be seen as an expert in those fields where people might actually pay me for what I know and what I can do.

 It’s because of quite a few other things that I feel I have the right to call myself an expert on the topic of blogging.
 I’m expert on a few other things as well, and that’s more the premise of this post.
 What makes someone an expert, whether they want to call themselves one or not?
 I have some ideas, and I’m going to relate a lot of it to blogging.
-Here are 5 things I have for you; let’s see how you feel you stack up to it when I’m done:
+Here are 5 things I have for you; let’s see how you feel you stack up to them when I’m done:

 I like to think I know something about the topic of blogging.
 As it pertains to this blog, 10% of the articles I’ve written here are on the topic of blogging.
-Since I’ve written over 1,400 articles here, that’s not so bad.
+Since I’ve written over 1,800 articles here, that’s not so bad.

-I’ve been a part of other interviews as well, and have been asked to write all sorts of guest posts and participate in forums here and there on the topic.
+I’ve been a part of other interviews as well, and have been asked to write all sorts of guest posts, and participate in forums here and there on the topic.
 There are many long time readers and bloggers who say a lot of nice things about my blogging ventures.
 Of course there’s many who have no idea who I am as well, but it’s not always numbers that make you an expert.

 After all these years of all the things I’ve done, I continue trying to be better.
-I read more and I write more (maybe not so much lately but it’s coming back) because everything new I learn gives me a new perspective on things like and already know something about, gives me something new to write about and to help others with, and it all helps make me more of an expert which of course helps me benefit others.
+I read more and I write more (maybe not so much lately but it’s coming back) because everything new that I learn gives me a new perspective on things like and already know something about, gives me something new to write about and to help others with, and it all helps make me more of an expert, which of course helps me benefit others.

 This is the big one.
 Back in the day there were a lot of people saying “You give too much away; no one has to hire you because you give it all to them already.”
 That may or may not be true; I really don’t know.
-I believe that over the years I’ve been willing to share what I think about blogging, writing, social media, and other things that I’m sure some people really couldn’t care much about but others might find somewhat interesting.
+I believe that over the years I’ve been willing to share what I think about blogging, writing, social media, and other things that I’m sure some people really couldn’t care much about, but others might find somewhat interesting.
 After all, the name of this blog is I’m Just Sharing after all. 🙂